gitter-badger/nobrainer-tree/README.md

 node.sibling_of?(other)
 ```

-See `Mongoid::Tree` for more information on these methods.
+See `NoBrainer::Tree` for more information on these methods.

 ### Ordering

-`Mongoid::Tree` doesn't order children by default.
-To enable ordering of tree nodes include the `Mongoid::Tree::Ordering` module.
+`NoBrainer::Tree` doesn't order children by default.
+To enable ordering of tree nodes include the `NoBrainer::Tree::Ordering` module.
 This will add a `position` field to your document and provide additional utility methods:

 ```ruby
 node.lower_siblings